 If you’re someone new to programming and C++ in general, I highly recommend using the IDE Code Blocks instead.
 It’s another well reputed IDE with a easier learning curve.
 Furthermore it also comes with the C++ compiler bundled with it and will install automatically as part of the process.
 For this reason, for the rest of this article we’ll discuss the CodeBlocks IDE.

 Anyone willing to use Eclipse can head over to their download page.
 Keep in mind you’ll likely have to set up the C++ compilers if you don’t have them already.
 There are two compilers for C++, Cygwin and MinGW.
 You can download either of them using the above links.

 Back to CodeBlocks.
 Head over to their download page with the following link and download the version shown below.
 Any CodeBlocks download with the mingw word attached to it means the compiler for C++ is included.

 Once you’ve done this, run the setup, while picking the appropriate settings.

 Once the setup is complete you will see the CodeBlocks front page and you now begin coding.
 Finally, let’s test our CodeBlocks installation by running a simple script that displays “Hello World” to console.
 Run the below code, and if you receive the same output, you have succeeded.

 Issues with CodeBlocks Compiler

 Normally, CodeBlocks should auto detect the mingw C++ compiler.
 But in the event that something goes wrong and it does not, you will have to do so manually.
-First go the settings tab and select the
+First go the settings tab, click on “Compiler”, select the